NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ferocious Gust.md

 * * *

 With heavy wing beats, you whip up a furious gust and direct it at your opponents.
-This air blast has the effects of [[Spells/Gust of Wind|Gust of Wind]] with a fortitude DC equal to your class DC or spell DC, whichever is higher.
+This air blast has the effects of [[Gust of Wind|Gust of Wind]] with a fortitude DC equal to your class DC or spell DC, whichever is higher.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*